-Jun 29, 2010 — A bill paving the way for a municipally owned power company in St. Lawrence and Franklin counties passed the state Assembly yesterday.
+Albany, NY, Jun 29, 2010 — A bill paving the way for a municipally owned power company in St. Lawrence and Franklin counties passed the state Assembly yesterday.
 The bill to create the North Country Power Authority has already passed the state Senate.
 Robert Best of the Alliance for Municipal Power has been working on the project for almost 20 years.
 He expects Governor Paterson to sgn the bill into law soon.
 Martha Foley reports.
 Go to full article

-Rensselaer, NY, Jun 28, 2010 — A bill allowing a group of North Country towns to form their own municipal power company cleared the Assembly Ways and Means Committee on Friday.
+Albany, NY, Jun 28, 2010 — A bill allowing a group of North Country towns to form their own municipal power company cleared the Assembly Ways and Means Committee on Friday.
 It has already passed in the Senate.
 A floor vote before the full Assembly is expected as early as today.
 If it passes, two dozen towns in St Lawrence and Franklin counties will begin to buy power lines and substations from National Grid.
 The Alliance for Municipal Power is leading the effort.
 David Sommerstein reports.
 Go to full article